data anonymization referential integrity anonymize data

 1. Masking

-Masking replaces original data values with fictional, yet contextually relevant, data.
-This technique is often used for Personally Identifiable Information (PII) like names, email addresses, or account numbers.
+Masking replaces original data values with fictional, yet realistic alternatives.
+It is commonly applied to Personally Identifiable Information (PII) such as names, email addresses, or account numbers.

-• Example: Replacing "John Smith" with "Alex Johnson" or a credit card number with a random, but valid-looking, string.
+Example: Replacing “John Smith” with “Alex Johnson” or converting a credit card number into a random but valid-looking sequence.

 2. Shuffling (Permutation)

-Shuffling rearranges data values within a single column, breaking the direct link between a specific record and its data points while preserving the statistical distribution of the column.
+Shuffling rearranges values within a single column, preserving statistical distribution while breaking the link between records and their original identifiers.

 3. Generalization